maximecb/uvm/ncc/README.md

   - Type errors have no line numbers
   - Errors inside macro expansions have incorrect line numbers
 - The [`printf()` function](include/stdio.h) is only partially supported
-  - Help and contributions welcome
+  - Contributions and improvements welcome!

 ## Usage